 Quality of Life

 Quality of life assessments often focus heavily on pain, but that is only one factor to consider.
 Quality of life assessments must take into account not just the patient’s physical comfort, but also their social and mental well-being.
-When asking questions about quality of life, we aren’t really looking for yes or no answers, as these situations are usually not that black and white.
+When asking questions about quality of life for dogs and cats, we aren’t really looking for yes or no answers, as these situations are usually not that black and white.

 Things to consider include:

 - Social relationships: Are they engaging with members of the household normally, including both people and other animals?
-Social relationships can be just as important as physical health in determining quality of life.
+Social relationships can be just as important as physical health in determining quality of life for dogs and cats.

 - Mental stimulation: Do they respond to their favorite toys, play time, outdoor access, and other forms of mental engagement in a way that is normal for them?
 If changes have occurred, can we somehow alter these activities to make them accessible and enjoyable in the current circumstance?